lgbouma/lgbouma.com/content/research.md

 # Dissolving Star Clusters

-Most stars form in clusters, when molecular clouds collapse ([see this video](https://youtu.be/3z9ZKAkbMhY?t=5)).
+Stars form in clusters when molecular clouds collapse ([see this video](https://youtu.be/3z9ZKAkbMhY?t=5)).
-After the gas from the birth cloud disperses, most of the stars escape the cluster's gravitational pull, freeing them to gradually populate the galactic disk.
+After the gas from the birth cloud disperses, most of the stars escape the cluster's gravitational pull and gradually populate the galactic disk.
-Using many of the same tools that I use to study exoplanets, I also study the cluster dissolution process.
-The goals are to reconstruct the initial cluster configurations, and to understand the processes that dictate the shapes, sizes, and orientations of dissolving star clusters.
+Using many of the same tools that I use to study exoplanets, I also study cluster dissolution.
+The near-term goals are to reconstruct the initial cluster configurations, and to understand the processes that dictate the shapes, sizes, and orientations of dissolving star clusters.
 Related contributions include: